Skip to content

 Description#

-Keysight ixia-c-one is a single-container distribution of ixia-c, which in turn is Keysight's reference implementation of Open Traffic Generator API.
-This example will demonstrate how test case designers can leverage Go SDK client gosnappi to configure ixia-c traffic generator and execute a test verifying IPv4 forwarding.
+Keysight Ixia-c-one is a single-container distribution of Ixia-c, a software traffic generator and protocol emulator with Open Traffic Generator (OTG) API.
+This example will demonstrate how test case designers can leverage Go SDK client gosnappi to create an OTG configuration and execute a test verifying IPv4 forwarding.

 Use cases#